-In the 2018-19 SY, UMA will add 50 students taking AP courses in World History, English Composition & Language, and Computer Science.
+In the 2019-20 SY, UMA will add 50 students taking AP courses in World History, English Composition & Language, and Computer Science.
 This will be in addition to the students taking college classes in Writing, Pre-Calc, Calc, and Anatomy & Physiology.
 At least 70% will earn a college credit while the rest will earn honors credit.
-In the second year, a chemistry AP class will be added.

-Provide the result for the 2018-19 school year that directly ties back to the established goal.
+Provide the result for the 2019-20 school year that directly ties back to the established goal.
+If unable to report a result because of disruptions due to COVID-19, please respond, "Unable to report."

 Students enrolled in college classes will increase to 50% of the junior and senior classes.
-Students enrolled in college courses will earn A - C letter grades by the end of the year particularly meeting the Writing percentage of 93%.
+Students enrolled in college courses will earn A-C letter grades by the end of the year particularly meeting the Writing percentage of 93%.
 In conjunction with the colleges, data will be collected every spring and disaggregated to inform college readiness and graduation.
-UAMA strives to maintain our 90% rate of graduation, which is above the state's.
+UMA strives to maintain our 90% rate of graduation, which is currently above the state's.

-On Track (multi-year goal)
+Goal Met (one year goal)

 What data have you used to identify needs for all students in this goal area?
 How is this data disaggregated by student groups and inclusive of all students?
+What strategies are in place to support this goal area?
+(Narrative is required.
+200 word limit)